BlackZork/mqmgateway/README.md

     - *state* - for reading modbus registers
     - *availability* - for checking if modbus data is available.

+  Topic can contain placeholders for modbus network and slave properies in form `${placeholder_name}`.
+Following placeholders are supported:

+    - *slave_address* - replaced by modbus slave address value
+    - *slave_name* - replaced by name set in modbus.slaves section
+    - *network_name* - replaced by modbus network name

 ### Topic default values:

   * **refresh** (optional)